Blog

 Automation and the introduction of new software might mean upfront cost and a slight learning curve, but the results can be both immediate and perpetual.
 As software services continue to update, you may find that one of your tools can now serve multiple purposes, allowing you to cancel or move away from other platforms and time-wasting practices.

-2. Outsource & consolidate
+2. Outsource and consolidate

 Instead of spreading work around to all employees, you can actually save money and create more time for revenue-generating work by hiring outside consultants or freelancers.
 Contract work is usually cheaper, as it doesn’t include the overhead of benefits and taxes.

 You may also consider consolidating your workforce, having some employees pick up additional responsibilities (a raise for doing more work may be cheaper than hiring a new employee), or minimizing the working hours of employees.
-It may not be a sustainable option for the long term, but for a one or two month trial you may be able to see significant savings by trimming employees or employee hours.
+It may not be a sustainable option for the long term, but for a one or two-month trial, you may be able to see significant savings by trimming employees or employee hours.

 3. Hire interns